 NB.
 EPAS is only presently available in its full form at TQEH, with SAAS having a ‘read only capacity’ and not yet implemented at RAH.
 As such a shadow patient record (green folder) will be utilised as a back-up and for SAAS to leave copies of documentation given they are currently unable to enter data into EPAS.

-7.3 Unplanned contact
+7.3 Unplanned contact for intervention participants

 If a participant from the intervention group identifies a change in their baseline respiratory symptoms, they will be advised to contact the COPD at Home service available 24/7.
 They will contact the TQEH switchboard number (08 8222 6000) and ask for the COPD at Home Service.
 When participants call they will be transferred directly to: